Faculty and Staff Retirement Plan (403(b) Plan)

 How do I request a loan from the retirement plan?

-- You may borrow against your contributions from VALIC and TIAA-CREF, our annuity vendors by contacting your investment carrier(s) directly.
+- You may borrow against your contributions from VALIC and TIAA, our annuity vendors by contacting your investment carrier(s) directly.

 - You are simply borrowing money from your retirement plan account.
 You will repay the loan amount and interest through quarterly payments directly to the investment carrier.